 What’s the Club About?

-Leicester Writers’ Club began over fifty years ago as a haven for those writers who had passed through the gauntlet of formal Creative Writing classes but were yet to achieve publication.
+Leicester Writers’ Club began over sixty years ago as a haven for those writers who had passed through the gauntlet of formal Creative Writing classes but were yet to achieve publication.
 The idea was to form a community that could collectively help and support the members towards that ultimate goal.
 This still remains a central part of the club’s ethos today.
 Club membership is open to published writers and writers working towards professional publication who can benefit from and contribute to the club and its objectives.

 Ours is a club dedicated to development.
 Whilst it is true that a significant percentage of our members have been published, most achieved their success after they became members rather than before.
 Even members who have achieved prominence – such as Mahsuda Snaith (winner of both the Bristol Short Story Prize and the SI Leeds Literary Prize in 2014), Rod Duncan (shortlisted for the 2015 Philip K Dick Award) and Chris d’Lacey (shortlisted for the Carnegie Medal for children’s fiction) – came into the club before signing a professional publishing contract.

 How to meet the members

 We hold manuscript meetings most Thursdays, 7 – 9pm.
 Prospective new members may attend to observe as a guest of an existing member (if they happen to know one), or contact the club committee through the ‘Contact Form’ on this website to arrange a suitable date to visit.

 How to join